 What role does ATP play in bioenergetics?

 ATP is the main energy source in cells.
 It’s needed for many body functions.
-It’s made during breathing and photosynthesis, which is important for our health.
+It’s made during breathing and photosynthesis, which are essential for our health.

 Can you explain the processes of cellular respiration?

 Cellular respiration turns food into ATP.
-It happens with and without oxygen.
-Both types are important for how well we can move and stay healthy.
+It happens with and without oxygen, and both types are important for how well we can move and stay healthy.

 How does bioenergetics relate to exercise physiology?

 Bioenergetics helps us understand how exercise works.
-It shows how training can make us better at sports.
-This is because it improves how we use energy.
+It shows how training can improve our sports performance by improving how we use energy.

 What are catabolism and anabolism in metabolism?

 Catabolism breaks down molecules to get energy.
 Anabolism uses that energy to build new molecules.
-Both are important for keeping our bodies balanced and healthy.
+They are vital for maintaining balance and health in our bodies.

 How do scientists measure bioenergetic processes?